nurvel/spring-owasp-vulnerable-app/README.md

 #### How the security flaw behaves in the app
 In the URL http://localhost:8080/course it is possible to give feedback and have a discussion about the courses.
 This comment field enables user to inject SQL statements to the database.
 This is due that the implementation of the database query is done without sanitizing the input from the user.

-One can destroy the database by typing the following ):
+One can destroy the database by typing the following to the Feedback field
 ```
 Bye bye courses!') ; DROP TABLE course; --
 ```